sentryco/PageControl/readme.md

 - `animationDuration`: The duration of the animation used to update the control.
 Default is 0.08.

 These constants can be adjusted to fit the design of your app.

+## License

+This project is licensed under the terms of the MIT license.
+For more details, see the [LICENSE](LICENSE) file.